Tanoh Kpassagnon: Kansas City Chiefs

-The Kansas City Chiefs selected Kpassagnon in the second round with the 59th overall pick in the 2017 NFL Draft.
+The Kansas City Chiefs selected Kpassagnon in the second round with the 59th overall pick in the 2017 NFL draft.
 He was the seventh defensive end selected in the 2017 NFL Draft.
 On June 7, 2017, the Kansas City Chiefs signed Kpassagnon to a four-year, $4.32 million contract with $1.94 million guaranteed and a signing bonus of $1.32 million.

 He competed with Rakeem Nuñez-Roches, Jarvis Jenkins, Allen Bailey, and David King throughout training camp for the vacant starting defensive end job left by the departure of Jaye Howard.
 After showing versatility and "freakish" athleticism throughout training camp and the preseason, head coach Andy Reid designated an edge rusher role for Kpassagnon that allows him to line up at multiple positions, including outside linebacker, defensive end, and defensive tackle.
 Kpassagnon was named the backup right outside linebacker behind Dee Ford with the usual starter, Tamba Hali, on the physically unable to perform list to begin the regular season.

-Kpassagnon made his professional regular season debut during the Kansas City Chiefs' season-opening 42–27 victory over the New England Patriots.
+Kpassagnon made his professional regular season debut during the Chiefs' season-opening 42–27 victory over the Patriots.
 On December 31, 2017, with the division title and the fourth seed clinched, Chiefs head coach Andy Reid rested the majority of the teams starters, giving Kpassagnon the chance to make his first career start against the Denver Broncos.
 He finished with seven combined tackles and two sacks during the 27–24 victory.

-On January 19, 2020 against the Tennessee Titans in the AFC Championship Game, Kpassagnon sacked quarterback Ryan Tannehill twice during the 35–24 win.
+On January 19, 2020, against the Tennessee Titans in the AFC Championship Game, Kpassagnon sacked quarterback Ryan Tannehill twice during the 35–24 win.
 The Chiefs eventually made it to Super Bowl LIV.
 The Chiefs succeeded in defeating the 49ers 31–20 to secure their first championship in 50 years.

-In Week 16 of the 2020 season against the Atlanta Falcons, Kpassagnon tipped a potential game-tying field goal attempt by Younghoe Koo to seal a 17–14 win for the Chiefs.
+In Week 16 of the 2020 season against the Falcons, Kpassagnon tipped a potential game-tying field goal attempt by Younghoe Koo to seal a 17–14 win for the Chiefs.
 Overall, he finished the 2020 season with 28 total tackles, one sack, and three passes defensed.

 In the AFC Championship against the Buffalo Bills, Kpassagnon recorded one sack on Josh Allen during the 38–24 win.

 New Orleans Saints

-Kpassagnon signed a two-year contract with the New Orleans Saints on March 29, 2021.
-He was placed on injured reserve on December 2, 2021.
+Kpassagnon signed a two-year contract with the Saints on March 29, 2021.
+He was placed on injured reserve on December 2.

 On February 27, 2023, Kpassagnon signed a two-year contract extension with the Saints.
+In Week 15 against Tommy DeVito and the New York Giants, Kpassagnon recorded a career–high three sacks.

+On May 28, 2024, it was announced that Kpassagnon had suffered a torn Achilles tendon in the offseason and would miss training camp as a result.
+On August 27, Kpassagnon was placed on the reserve/Physically Unable to Perform (PUP) list to begin the season.
+He was activated on December 14.